codeadamca/github-jekyll-sandbox/README.md

 echo 'export PATH="$HOME/.gem/ruby/X.X.0/bin:$PATH"' >> ~/.bash_profile
 ```

+> [!Note]
-> Note: The recommendation in your terminal may be slightly different than the above command.
+> The recommendation in your terminal may be slightly different than the above command.
 Use the version in your terminal.

 Close your Terminal and reopen it.
 Check your version of Ruby: